krishnakumarbhat/sqlbootcamp/README.md

 (1, 1, 3, 25),
 (1, 2, 1, 25),
 (2, 1, 2, 20);
 That's it!
-You have successfully created the ecomms database with three tables - products, customer, and order_table.
+You have successfully created the ecomms database with three tables - products, customer, and order_table.cong guys

-Note: You may need to adjust the data types and sizes of the columns based on your specific requirements.